Sun Xiu (Jin dynasty): Aiding Sima Lun in taking the throne

 Following the aftermath of Sima Yun's attempted coup, Sun Xiu brought up the subject of granting Sima Lun the nine bestowments to the court.
 Many were afraid of opposing him, so they agreed, except for one official named Liu Song (劉頌).
 Sun's ally Zhang Lin (張林) accused Liu of being one of Zhang Hua's partisan.
-Lin was about to execute him, but Sun stopped him to prevent further enmity between their faction and members of the old court.
+Zhang Lin was about to execute him, but Sun stopped him to prevent further enmity between their faction and members of the old court.

 An edict was made granting Sima Lun the nine bestowments.
 Sun Xiu became Palace Attendant, General Who Upholds The State, and Marshal to the Chancellor of State.
 After that, Sun appointed Sima Rong to the newly-established position of Prime Minister (although Rong refused and never acknowledged his new office) and had his son, Sun Hui (孫會), marry Emperor Hui's daughter, the Princess of Hedong.

 In early 301, Sima Lun and Sun Xiu had the general, Zhao Feng (趙奉) write a report which the pair claim was said by the spirit of Lun's father, Sima Yi, stating, "Sima Lun should enter the Western Palace at once."
 After preparations were made for his day of ascension, Sima Lun entered the Western Palace on an imperial carriage and assumed the throne on 3 February.
-After Emperor Hui was abdicated, Sun Xiu was made Palace Attendant, Chief of the Palace Secretariat, and General of Agile Cavalry, with equal ceremonial to the Three Excellencies.
+After Emperor Hui abdicated, Sun Xiu was made Palace Attendant, Chief of the Palace Secretariat, and General of Agile Cavalry, with equal ceremonial to the Three Excellencies.